ZSolar1/Definitive-Engine/README.md

 	  - A Credits Menu

 	And way more in the future!

+ - ##  What we are still considering adding:
+	- Multiplayer
+	- Custom website

  - ## Some extra information
 	 Please make sure to give feedback, feature requests, bugs, or questions in the Issues section of this repository.
 Any outside help using pull requests would be appreciated and if we use your addition, you will be credited.
 Any offers to help work on this engine are HIGHLY appreciated, as there is currently a very small team of people working on this huge project.
 There will be a changelog along with each build of the engine, along with source code.